 Indigenous Plants.
-Plants occurring or living naturally in an area; not introduced; native.
+Plants occurring or liv naturally in an area; not introduced; native.

 Integrated Pest Management.
-Using pest and environmental information to determine if pest control actions are warranted and if they are, choosing methods (e.g., biological control, habitat manipulation, cultural control, plant resistance, and chemical control) based on economic and safety considerations.
+Using pest of environmental information to determine pest control actions are warranted and if the are, choosing methods (e.g., biological control habitat manipulation, cultural control, play resistance, and chemical control) based economic and safety considerations.

-International Society of Arboriculture (ISA).
-ISA is a nonprofit organization that promotes the professional practice of arboriculture and recognizes qualified, competent, and safe tree care professionals.
+International Society of Arboriculture (IS ISA is a nonprofit organization that promo the professional practice of arboriculture of recognizes qualified, competent, and safe to care professionals.

 Kinked Root.
-A primary root(s), which is sharply bent and causes a restriction to water, nutrient, and photosynthate movement.
-Kinked roots may compromise the structural stability of the root system.
+A primary root(s), which is shar bent and causes a restriction to water, nutrie and photosynthate movement.
+Kinked ro may compromise the structural stability of root system.

 Lateral.
-A branch or twig growing from a parent branch or stem.
+A branch or twig growing from a par branch or stem.

 Leader.
-A dominant upright stem, usually the main trunk.
-There can be several leaders in one tree.
+A dominant upright stem, usually to main trunk.
+There can be several leaders in a tree.

 Limb.
-Same as branch, but usually larger and more prominent.
+Same as branch, but usually larger a more prominent.

 Lions Tailing.
-Removing interior lateral branches resulting in concentrated growth at branch ends.
+Removing interior lateral branch resulting in concentrated growth at branch en

 Mature Trees.
-Trees that have reached at least 75 percent of their typical final height and spread.
+Trees that have reached at le 75 percent of their typical final height and spre

 Mulching.
-Any material such as sawdust, woodchips, leaves, plastic film, gravel, and loose soil that is spread on a surface to protect the soil and roots from the effects of raindrops, soil crusting, freezing, and evaporation.
-May aid in reducing soil compaction.
+Any material such as sawder woodchips, leaves, plastic film, gravel, and loo soil that is spread on a surface to protect soil and roots from the effects of raindrops, crusting, freezing, and evaporation.
+May aid reducing soil compaction.